WeiShaoD/neuroimage-menu/docs/source/Hippo_seg_manual/Conventions_and_Contrasts/Conventions_and_Contrasts.rst

 .. image:: figure3.png

-Figure 4.1: The first appearance of the collateral sulcus (CS) in a T2-weighted MR image.
+**Figure 4.1**: The first appearance of the collateral sulcus (CS) in a T2-weighted MR image.

 Be careful - in some brains it is easy to confuse a prominent rhinal sulcus (RS) with the CS in early anterior slices.
 To learn more, see the **Collateral
 Sulcus in Segmenting Regions of Interest in the Medial Temporal Lobes**

 .. image:: figure4.png

-Figure 4.2: According to Insausti et al. (1998), the first appearance of the CS marks the transition between the temporopolar cortex (not included in the
-OAP protocol) and the perirhinal cortex (shown here in pink).
+**Figure 4.2**: According to Insausti et al. (1998), the first appearance of the CS marks the transition between the temporopolar cortex (not included in the OAP protocol) and the perirhinal cortex (shown here in pink).
 Image adapted from Insausti et al. (1998).
 CS = collateral sulcus

 LANDMARK 2: THE FRONTAL-TEMPORAL JUNCTION/LIMEN INSULAE.
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^